zenOfBass/microwave-research/documentation/docs.md

 The Antenna Sweep System is designed to complement the Microwave Imaging System.
 It enables electromagnetic measurements using a VNA and a custom antenna setup.
 The program connects to the VNA, configures experiment parameters, performs sweeps, and records data in CSV and SQL formats.

 ### Microwave Imaging System
-The Microwave Imaging System processes IQ data from the VNA and generates a microwave image using the Delay-and-Sum algorithm.
+The Microwave Imaging System processes IQ data from the VNA and generates an image using the Delay-and-Sum algorithm.
 This system is implemented in C and consists of several components:
 - `main.c`: Contains the main program logic.
 - `ImagingDomain.c` and `ImagingDomain.h`: Generates points in the imaging domain.
 - `DelayAndSum.c` and `DelayAndSum.h`: Implements the Delay-and-Sum algorithm.